demisto/content/Packs/Azure-Enrichment-Remediation/Playbooks/playbook-Cloud_Response_-_Azure_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-Block IP - Generic v3
+* Block IP - Generic v3

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-Set
+* Set

 ### Commands
-* msgraph-user-account-disable
-* msgraph-user-delete
 * azure-vm-poweroff-instance
 * azure-vm-delete-instance
+* msgraph-user-delete
+* msgraph-user-account-disable

 ## Playbook Inputs
 ---